Tyler-Liquornik/course-connect-data/README.md

 My personal modifications from fork:

-- Update selectors to properly fetch job data with updated HTML page structure as of Nov 2024
+- Updated to properly fetch job data with updated HTML page structure as of Nov 2024
+  - Includes work on UIs in A/B testing that render differently on different accounts
 - Export Data to CSV

 [Linkedin Scraper](#linkedin-scraper)